-This BSc (Hons) Psychology with Developmental Disorders degree combines the study of key aspects of psychology with knowledge about a range of developmental disorders such as Autism Spectrum Disorders Dyslexia, Dyspraxia (or Developmental Coordination Disorder), ADHD and Speech and Language Impairment.
-This includes gaining a deep understanding of each disorder, a critical appreciation of assessments used to identify each disorder, and guidelines relating to intervention, and safeguarding children and young people.
+This BSc (Hons) Psychology with Developmental Disorders degree combines the study of key aspects of psychology with a range of developmental disorders, including dyslexia, dyspraxia and autism.
+This includes assessment, understanding, intervention, and safeguarding children and young people.

 Plus two options from the list below (all 20 credits):